matryoshka-model/mongo-wrapper/README.md

 ## Configuration

-This library provides two abstract factories for `Zend\ServiceManager` to make MongoClient and MongoCollection available as services.
+This library provides two abstract factories for `Zend\ServiceManager` to make MongoDb and MongoCollection available as services.
 In order to use them in a ZF2 application, register the provided factories through the `service_manager` configuration node:

 ```php
 'service_manager'    => [